Skip to Main Content

 Check your own bias

-• Example: "Explain why AC/DC is the greatest band of all time?" vs. "List the top 5 most popular musical artists of all time and the metrics used to determine their cultural impact."
+• Example: "Explain why AC/DC is the greatest band of all time?" vs. "List the top 5 most popular musical artists of all time and common metrics used in popular publications like Billboard and Pitchfork to determine their cultural impact."

 Ask open-ended questions

 Chatbots don't stop at "yes" or "no" for answers, even when you phrase your questions that way.
-However, by providing an open ended question, you will get more information.
+Open ended questions allow you to guide generative AI to suit your intentions for the output.